garden-io/garden/docs/using-garden/hot-reload.md

         target: /app/bar
 ```

-Lastly, `hotReloadCommand` determines which command should be run inside the container (when deployed with hot reloading enabled).
-If no `hotReloadCommand` is specified, `command` is also used in hot reload mode.
+Lastly, `hotReloadArgs` specifies the arguments to use to run the container (when deployed with hot reloading enabled).
+If no `hotReloadArgs` are specified, `args` is also used in hot reload mode.